rhys-vdw/bookshelf-api-proposal/README.md

       throw new InvalidOption(option, this);
     }

   	// Have to ensure references are immutable.
-Mutable gateway chains
+Mutable mapper chains
   	// could leak.
   	return Iterable.IsIterable(result)
   		? result.AsImmutable()
   		: result;
   }

-  // Change an option on the gateway chain.
+  // Change an option on the mapper chain.
 If setOption(option, value) {

   	// The first time we call 'setMutability' on `_options` while mutable,